zerga9/Train_departure_info/README.md

 ### Still to do

-- Make one service using different data.json files
+- Make one service-page using different data.json files
 - Get rid of duplication
 - More research on Jest and testing React
 - better styling